Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/environment/kind/README.md

 kind create cluster --config config.yaml
 ```

-2. Swith to the kind context for interacting with the cluster.
+2. Switch to the kind context for interacting with the cluster.

 ```bash
 kubectl config set-context kind-kind